-UK Work and Pensions Secretary Amber Rudd quits government, Conservative Party
+UK Work and Pensions Secretary Amber Rudd quits government in Brexit protest

-LONDON (Reuters) - Britain’s Work and Pensions Secretary Amber Rudd resigned from the government and ruling Conservative Party on Saturday, saying she could not stand by while loyal party members were expelled.
+LONDON (Reuters) - Britain’s Work and Pensions Secretary Amber Rudd resigned from the government and the ruling Conservative Party on Saturday in a protest over Prime Minister Boris Johnson’s handling of the country’s departure from the European Union.

+Johnson says he wants to take Britain out of the EU on Oct.
+31 with or without a deal with the bloc.
+But he lost his parliamentary majority this week and expelled 21 lawmakers from his Conservative Party’s group in parliament after they supported an opposition plan to try to block a no-deal exit.

-Earlier this week 21 Conservative lawmakers were ousted from the party after failing to vote with Prime Minister Boris Johnson’s government.
-The expelled members included the grandson of Britain’s wartime leader Winston Churchill and two former finance ministers.
+Rudd, also a former interior minister who voted remain in the 2016 Brexit referendum, said the ousting of the rebel lawmakers, who included the grandson of Britain’s wartime leader Winston Churchill and two former finance ministers, was an “assault on decency and democracy.”

 “I have resigned from Cabinet and surrendered the Conservative whip,” Rudd said on her Twitter account.

 “I cannot stand by as good, loyal moderate Conservatives are expelled.
-I have spoken to the PM and my association chairman to explain,” she added.
+I have spoken to the PM and my association chairman to explain,” she said.

-Rudd, also a former interior minister, said the lawmakers’ expulsion was an “assault on decency and democracy.”
+Brexit remains up in the air more than three years after Britons voted to leave the EU.
+Options range from a turbulent no-deal exit to abandoning the whole endeavor.

-In her resignation letter to Johnson, Rudd, who voted to remain in the 2016 Brexit referendum said: “I joined your cabinet in good faith: Accepting that ‘no deal’ had to be on the table, because it was the means by which we would have the best chance of achieving a new deal to leave on 31 October.
+In her resignation letter to Johnson, who succeeded Theresa May as prime minister in July, Rudd said: “I joined your cabinet in good faith: Accepting that ‘no deal’ had to be on the table, because it was the means by which we would have the best chance of achieving a new deal to leave on 31 October.

 “However I no longer believe leaving with a deal is the government’s main objective.”